agadrap/fun-with-Python/README.md

-# This are programs for training
+# These are programs for training

 1. Binary / Decimal Converter
 2. Black Jack game